Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   PayLoad(3,0.4)
   ```

+  TCP commands support LoadSet of Lua.
 Using LoadSet is the same as calling PayLoad.
-PayLoad is used with the LoadSwitch directive
+LoadSet should be used with the LoadSwitch command